 Our Board of Directors is divided into three classes and currently has six members.
 Each class consists, as nearly as possible, of one-third of the total number of directors, and each class has a three-year term.
+However, following the death of Glenn Oclassen in 2019, we currently have only one current Class I director.
 Vacancies on the Board may be filled only by persons elected by a majority of the remaining directors.
 A director elected by the Board to fill a vacancy in a class, including vacancies created by an increase in the number of directors, shall serve for the remainder of the full term of that class and until the director's successor is duly elected and qualified.

-There are two directors in the class whose term of office expires in 2019, Glenn Oclassen and Sean Stalfort, each of whom was previously elected by our stockholders.
-If re-elected at the Annual Meeting, each of these nominees will serve until the 2022 annual meeting and until his successor has been duly elected and qualified, or, if sooner, until his death, resignation or removal.
+There are three directors in the class whose term of office expires in 2020, Craig Ballaron, Paul B. Manning and Gary Goldenberg.
+Mr. Manning and Dr. Goldenberg were previously elected by our stockholders.
+Mr. Ballaron appointed by the Board in June 2019 to fill a vacancy on the Board.
+Mr. Ballaron was recommended to our Nominating and Corporate Governance Committee by our Chief Executive Officer.
+Our Nominating and Corporate Governance Committee recommended Mr. Ballaron's appointment to our Board after considering a number of qualified candidates.
+If re-elected at the Annual Meeting, each of these nominees will serve until the 2023 annual meeting and until his successor has been duly elected and qualified, or, if sooner, until his death, resignation or removal.
 It is the Company's policy to invite and encourage directors and nominees for director to attend the Annual Meeting.
-We elected directors by written consent of our stockholders during 2018 and therefore did not hold an Annual Meeting.
+One director attended the 2019 Annual Meeting of Stockholders.

 Directors are elected by a plurality of the votes of the holders of shares present in person or represented by proxy and entitled to vote on the election of directors.
-Accordingly, the two nominees receiving the highest number of affirmative votes will be elected.
-Shares represented by executed proxies will be voted, if authority to do so is not withheld, for the election of the two nominees named below.
+Accordingly, the three nominees receiving the highest number of affirmative votes will be elected.
+Shares represented by executed proxies will be voted, if authority to do so is not withheld, for the election of the three nominees named below.
 If any of the nominees becomes unavailable for election as a result of an unexpected occurrence, shares that would have been voted for that nominee may instead be voted for the election of a substitute nominee that we propose.
 Each person nominated for election has agreed to serve if elected.
 We have no reason to believe that any of the nominees will be unable to serve.